-asian women, Global Press Journal, global women's news, human rights, India, international women's news, journalists in Kashmir, Kashmir, kashmir economics, Kashmir University, Laadli Media Award, social work, srinagar, Tangmargh, wnn, women asia, women economics, women empowerment, Women in Kashmir, women news network, Women's News, women's rights
+asian women, Global Press Journal, global women's news, human rights, India, international women's news, journalists in Kashmir, Kashmir, kashmir economics, Kashmir University, Laadli Media Award, Latest, social work, srinagar, Tangmargh, wnn, women asia, women economics, women empowerment, Women in Kashmir, women news network, Women's News, women's rights

 Baseera Rafiqi, Freelance correspondent, Kashmir, India – WNN features